fbeeper/fBootstrap/README.md

 Introduction
 ============

+I tried [Boxen](http://boxen.github.com) (really, I even did this [post](http://glipho.com/fbeeper/my-experience-with-boxen), but it is not as easy as I would have liked (I've no experience neither Ruby nor Puppet).
+That's fBootstrap birthdate.

 In order to have easier reinstalls of my Mac, I did some scripts somewhere in between of [Thoughtbot's Laptop](https://github.com/thoughtbot/laptop) and any other [dotfiles](http://dotfiles.github.com) repo at Github.
 Briefly, the main